DingFabrik/rfiding-server/README.md

 This project is the server part to communicate with rfiding clients.

 One implementation for a client can be found at [rfiding](https://github.com/DingFabrik/rfiding).

+This project is written in Scala and relies on the [Play Framework](https://www.playframework.com/).

 ## Installation
  * Download a release from the [releases page](https://github.com/DingFabrik/rfiding-server/releases/).